Magnets

 We recommend:

-• South Pole (flat side) facing down
+• south pole (flat side) facing down for the lids and caps

-• North Pole (dimple side) facing up
+• north pole (dimple side) facing up for the tubes and bases.

 If you mix up polarity, your stackers may repel each other.